 To encourage and motivate small businesses to try and test new designs for their products, the Ministry of Micro, Small, and Medium Enterprises (MSME) has created a Design Clinic to promote design skills for startups and MSMEs.

-To promote and support business and to create jobs for Indians central Government in India has launched several government schemes for startups in India.
+To promote and support business and create jobs for Indians central Government in India has launched several government schemes for startups in India.